-The Jacksonville Zoo is almost 100 years old, having been established at another location near downtown Jacksonville in 1914.
+The Jacksonville Zoo is more than 100 years old, having been established at another location near downtown Jacksonville in 1914.

 It is one of the oldest Florida zoos.